4d/docs/website/translated_docs/es/API/DatastoreClass.md

 The `.startTransaction()` function <!-- REF #DataStoreClass.startTransaction().Summary -->starts a transaction in the current process on the database matching the datastore to which it applies<!-- END REF -->.
 Any changes made to the datastore's entities in the transaction's process are temporarily stored until the transaction is either validated or cancelled.
 > If this method is called on the main datastore (i.e. the datastore returned by the `ds` command), the transaction is applied to all operations performed on the main datastore and on the underlying database, thus including ORDA and classic languages.

-You can nest several transactions (sub-transactions).
+Puede anidar varias transacciones (subtransacciones).
 Each transaction or sub-transaction must eventually be cancelled or validated.
 Note that if the main transaction is cancelled, all of its sub-transactions are also cancelled even if they were validated individually using the `.validateTransaction()` function.

 #### Ejemplo